Newhope Laser Skin Care

 Hyperpigmentation and hypopigmentation occur when the body's production of melanin is skewed after a laser treatment.
 With hyperpigmentation, the body overproduces melanin in reaction to the laser treatment, so skin in the treated area is darker than the natural skin tone.
 With hypopigmentation, the melanin is depleted by the laser treatment and the skin appears bleached.
 Both hypopigmentation and hyperpigmentation are typically temporary and resolve naturally with time.
 Patients with middle to darker skin tones are at the greatest risk for pigmentation changes and should avoid sun exposure the weeks following each treatment.
 At Newhope Laser Skin Care, patient’s safety is paramount and it’s very important for us treat darker skin tones conservatively, using only the appropriate wavelengths and laser energy levels.
 For patients with pigmentation issues, we recommend to wait until the treated area has returned to its normal skin tone before treating again.

 Each situation is different.
 The color of ink, the size of the tattoo, professionally done or stick-n-poke at home, and the age of the tattoo will all affect the number of treatments.
 The individual's skin color can also be a factor, as darker skin tends to absorb more laser energy, leaving less energy to break down ink pigments thus making tattoo removal more difficult.
 There are also other factors, such as patient health, that affect the speed of removal.
 If a patient is young, physically fit, and has a strong immune system, they will tend to see results faster than an older, obese patient with health problems.
-Tattoo removal treatments fit along a bell curve with most patients need between 5 and 8 treatments for black and gray, while some will see complete removal in 3 or 4, and others may need10 or more treatments. *Colored tattoo is more resistant than black and gray and may require 30-50% additional treatments.
+Tattoo removal treatments fit along a bell curve with most patients need an average of 8 treatments for black and gray, while some may need 10 or more treatments. *Colored tattoo is more resistant than black and gray and may require 40-50% additional treatments.

 Our Board Certified physician typically charged a minimum of $200 per treatment, depending on size and location.
 Below is Newhope Laser Skin Care’s size pricing per treatment: